 God’s in my impure body, there’s no salvation for me.
 I’m on the dark side.

 Accepting my soul was damned; committing other sins no longer mattered.
-I created an elaborate secret puppet shadow to placate my actions.
-My disingenuous puppet shadow abetted self-abuse, looked forward to soapy showers, ritualized them and created erotic fantasies and casually took communion in sin.
+I created an elaborate new me but a hidden one, a secret puppet shadow to placate my self-abuse.
 Another me was born, a secret me, known by none but me.
+Instead of guilt she looked forward to soapy showers, ritualized them with erotic fantasies while I inculpably took holy communion.
+Eventually she led to a life of adultery.

 Author Notes: With mortal sins piling up on her soul assumed to be going to hell a girl loses her religious outlook and develops a hidden life.